dkerr64/homebridge-yolink/README.md

     * **nOutlets** *(optional)*: For power strip or multi-outlet devices, number of controllable outlets.
 See device notes below.
     * **temperature** *(optional)*: If set to true then create a temperature service in addition to the main function.
 See device notes below.

 * **garageDoors** are an array of objects that allow you to pair two devices, either a *GarageDoor* or *Finger* controller with a *DoorSensor* that together represent a single garage door.
 The garage door inherits properties of the individual devices.
 The garage door *name* is taken from the controller device.
+See device notes below.
   * **controller** *(required)*: string representing the *deviceID* of the controlling device (activates door open or close).
 Must be a *GarageDoor* or *Finger* type device.
   * **sensor** *(required)*: string representing the *deviceID* of the sensor device (reports if door open or closed).
 Must be a *DoorSensor* type device.
+  * **timeout** *(optional)*: time in seconds after which the door status is reset to 'open' or 'closed' after activating the controller if no report has been received from the door sensor.
+Defaults to 45 seconds.

 ## MQTT